DataCanvasIO/HyperGBM/docs/en_US/source/example_by_hyper_gbm.md

 ```

 Evaluation data should be a fold of  `X_train` and `y_train`, so set `X_eval=None` and `y_eval=None`.
-Here a an example :
+Here is an example :
 ```pydocstring
 >>> from sklearn.datasets import load_iris
 >>> from sklearn.model_selection import train_test_split